contao/docs/docs/dev/reference/hooks/closeAccount.md

 1. *int* `$userId`

-    ID of the user which closed his account.
+    ID of the user which closed their account.

 2. *string* `$mode`